xiangyouli/xiangyouli.github.io/_pages/about.md

 In addition to my research, I have actively participated in **competitive programming**, and I am grateful to have received several national-level awards in recognition of my efforts.

-I am always eager to learn from others and collaborate with like-minded individuals, so if you share similar interests or just want to connect, don’t hesitate to reach out!
-I believe there is always much to learn, and I’m excited about the future opportunities to grow both personally and professionally. 😄

 I am passionate about discovering new solutions and continuously learning.
 Collaborating with others who share similar academic interests or different areas of expertise is something I value greatly, as it opens up opportunities for mutual growth and knowledge exchange.

-If you are interested in discussing research or collaborating on projects, feel free to get in touch!
+I am always eager to learn from others and collaborate with like-minded individuals, so if you share similar interests or just want to connect, don’t hesitate to reach out!
 I believe there is always much to learn, and I am constantly open to new ideas and connections.
 Moreover, I’m excited about the future opportunities that will allow me to grow both personally and professionally.🤩

 <!--